ONSdigital/dp-data-pipelines/docs/pipeline-config.md

 ## Ingress Config V1

-The following is an example of the ingress v1 `pipeline-config.json`.
+The following is an example of the dataset ingress v1 `pipeline-config.json`.

-Note: This  is _intended_ for use with an ingress_v1 pipeline, but you could implement a new pipeline that can be configured by a config of this structure and equally you could create a v2 ingress config for use by the v1 ingress pipeline.
+Note: This  is _intended_ for use with an dataset_ingress_v1 pipeline, but you could implement a new pipeline that can be configured by a config of this structure and equally you could create a v2 ingress config for use by the v1 ingress pipeline.

 Simply put - pipelines and pipeline-configs are both versioned resource but while they are related most direct assumptions have been abstracted to the point where they only loosely coupled.